jon-jacky/Piety/README.md

-The Piety software has only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on my hardware).
+The Piety software has only run on one computer: a MacBook Pro (13 inch, early 2011), running Mac OS (through 10.11.6 El Capitan, the most recent version that runs on that hardware).
 It has only run in the Mac OS Terminal, through version 2.6.2 (361.2).
 It has only run on CPython downloaded from python.org, through version 3.9.0.